fr34k8/howtos-linux/Raspberry Pi/monitoring-with-pi-camera.md

 # Monitoring with pi camera

-Resicende monitoring for about CHF 200.- with Raspian and motion.
+Resicende monitoring for about CHF 200.- with (pure opensource) Raspian and motion.

 ## Hardware